|

 Real estate association

 103M.
-The benefits prescribed by this Part shall not apply to a merger, to which a
+The benefits prescribed by this Part shall not apply to a merger, to which

 real estate association is party; however, the Director may approve the